How a handbag is produced: Picard

-The production processes of a Picard handbag call for different sewing machines depending on the part the sew needs to be done.
+The production processes of a Picard handbag call for different sewing machines depending on the part the sewing needs to be done.
 They make sure to use the best heavy duty sewing machines so they aren’t always having to repair or replace them because there are a lot of bags being made here!
 I am quite familiar with sewing machines but I have seen models here I never even thought exist.

 The sewer is going right over the previously added clue.
 Then the process starts again.
 This is a step-by-step procedure that takes at least 4 rounds – depending on the type of bag – by adding a part of clue and then sewing over it.

 If you are doing only one of the steps badly, the bag looses its quality and will not have the same life expectancy than it should have.
 Every person that gets the bag in hand is controlling the step happened before in order to exclude the possibility of any loss in quality.
 All ends of the leather are being painted twice in order not to reveal any possibility for damages.

 Once the bag has come to its structure the details need to be put on.
 Super tiny bolts are used to apply the pendant.
 Bolts of this size and shape many not always be readily available, and may therefore need special machines to custom produce them.
 There are different machines by Hermle and similar manufacturers that ensure tiny parts like these can be produced with micron level consistency for both shape and contour — a true sign of quality.
 Before closing the bolts a special clue is being applied.
 This clue is one of the most expensive resources being used and makes, that the bolts can not open up again.
 Another sign of quality.